The Kiniksa pipeline has the potential to treat a spectrum of autoinflammatory & autoimmune diseases.

 |KPL-404CD40||T-cell dependent, B-cell-mediated indications||Preclinical||Worldwide|

 Rilonacept is an approved, subcutaneously-administered, cytokine trap that inhibits the signaling of IL-1α and IL-1β, two soluble cytokines.
 There are multiple diseases involving these cytokines where rilonacept may provide benefit, the first of which is in a rare, inflammatory, cardiovascular disease where there are currently no approved therapies.
-We are planning to initiate a Phase 3 trial of rilonacept in recurrent pericarditis in 2018.
+We are currently enrolling RHAPSODY, a pivotal Phase 3 trial of rilonacept in recurrent pericarditis.

 Monoclonal antibody inhibitor of GM-CSF signaling.
-Studied by MedImmune in over 550 patients in rheumatoid arthritis.
-Planning a Phase 2 study in Giant Cell Arteritis - an inflammatory disease of blood vessels with unmet need.
+Currently enrolling a global Phase 2 study in Giant Cell Arteritis - an inflammatory disease of blood vessels with unmet need.

 Monoclonal antibody inhibitor of both IL-31 and Oncostatin M, cytokines involved in pruritus, Th2 response, fibrosis and barrier dysfunction.